 The income tax act is under the mandate of Income Tax Act 1961.
 The IRS which is the acronym for Indian Revenue Service deals with the collection and administration of various taxes.
 The logo of the income tax department “Kush Mulo Dand” is a verse taken from Kautilya’s “Arthashashtra” which means that as citizens of India we should understand the importance of paying taxes and any person not doing so is punishable by law.

 Regular payment of tax fall under civic duty and not paying taxes is punishable by law and might lead to fine or imprisonment.

 The importance of paying taxes are

 - The taxes that we pay goes to a number of places.
-They are paid for the manufacturing and maintenance of roads, infrastructure, establishment of libraries and public parks etc.
+They are paid for the manufacturing and maintenance of roads, infrastructure, the establishment of libraries and public parks etc.

 - Taxes are also a major source of revenue for various government schemes and scholarship meant for the weaker section of the society.

-- Further, part of our income tax also goes to defense sector of the country including police and firefighters.
+- Further, part of our income tax also goes to the defense sector of the country including police and firefighters.

 Eligibility for Income Tax

 Salaried people are required to pay a part of their income as income tax.
 To pay income tax a person should fill form 16.
-It is a basically a certificate by the employer stating the deduction of TDS on the salary.
+It is basically a certificate by the employer stating the deduction of TDS on the salary.
 The form is issued at the end of each financial year.
-However not everyone is required to file for income tax.
-In case a person is not eligible than he or she is not required to fill form 16.
+However, not everyone is required to file for income tax.
+In case a person is not eligible then he or she is not required to fill form 16.
 In such a case, the employer does not provide this form to the employee.
 The eligibility for taxation for people who are less than 60 years for the financial year 2017-18 are for both men and women are

 |ANNUAL INCOME||TAX RATES|